Sunday, September 11, 2022

 Depression in its fullness is the most terrifying reality on the record of our consciousness.

-Your courage is exemplary, and God knows, of that be assured.
+Your fortitude is exemplary, and God knows, of that be assured.

 No comments: